-Investments are included in the accompanying financial statements at fair value.
-See Note 4 for additional information.
+Investments are recorded in the accompanying financial statements at fair value.
 Purchases and sales of securities are reflected on a settlement date basis.
-All assets of the Plan are held by the Trustee and are segregated from the assets of the Company.
+All assets of the Plan are held by the Custodian and are segregated from the assets of the Company.